mainwp/mainwp/readme.txt

 7. The Groups Screen

 == Changelog ==
+= 1.0.8 =
+* Added German translations
+* Added more information to the server information page

 = 1.0.7 =
 * Fix menu position, so menus created by extensions will be below Extensions menu item
 * Fix for Favorites Extension: bug upload long file name